PeVanyo/lambda-s3/README.md

 The project uses variables defined in `example.tfvars`.
 Before deploying, update this file with your specific configuration.

+The project also uses local variables defined in `locals.tf`.
+Before deploying, update this file with your specific configuration.

 ## Deployment Steps

 1. **Clone the Repository**: